GamesCreed

 Moreover, supposedly, Bobby Kotick will remain CEO of Activision at least until the deal fully closes.
 Ultimately, it is quite clear that whilst in many ways Xbox’s purchase of the company is a positive, both financially and morally, there are still many issues within the company that seem to coalesce throughout the entire business.

-One can hope that through the guidance of Xbox’s Gaming Leadership Team that we should see significant change.
+One can hope that through the guidance of Xbox’s Gaming Leadership Team that we will see significant change.
 Xbox is now responsible for all of the issues that occur at Activision Blizzard.
-Hopefully many of the employees who are striking at Raven will see recompense and the employees that were fired unjustly may return to their old jobs, should they still want them.
+Hopefully, many of the employees who are striking at Raven will see recompense, and the employees who were fired unjustly may return to their old jobs, should they still want them.

 Moreover, Xbox should hopefully answer the qualms of many of the employees in regards to the horrible work culture.
-With luck, we should see a major shift in attitude and see a major removal of problematic employees who participated in the horrific and disgusting overtly, offensive sexual behaviour.
+With luck, we should see a major shift in attitude and a major removal of problematic employees who participated in the horrific and disgusting overtly offensive sexual behaviour.

 TAGGED:Activision BlizzardRaven Studios